 Ambidextrous Design: The symmetrical design of the DXT allows use by either the right or left hand.
 This feature means that the DXT Ergonomic Mouse can be used to aid in recovery from or to potentially prevent upper limb disorders.

-Precision Grip Design: The DXT Mouse 2 has an optimum fingertip grip which allows the user to hold and move it accurately.
+Precision Grip Design: The DXT Mouse 2 has an optimum fingertip grip.
 The shape and size of the DXT are what permits the thumb and fingers to work together to facilitate higher accuracy and performance.
 The DXT takes advantage of the higher sensory input afforded by fingertips and thumbs, input that traditional palm based mouse designs cannot provide.

 4 DPI Settings: Selectable resolution of 500/1000/1500/2000 dots per inch.
-The selectable resolution allows you to quickly change the speed of your cursor to allow for different tasks and increased accuracy.
+The selectable resolution allows one to quickly change the cursor speed to allow for different tasks and increased accuracy.

 Light Click Buttons: The DXT Ergonomic Mouse 2 features Light Click Buttons to reduce the effort required to perform Left and Right click functions